easemob/flutter_chat_uikit/README.md

 Instant messaging connects people wherever they are and allows them to communicate with others in real time.
 With built-in user interfaces (UI) for the message list the [Chat UI Samples]() enables you to quickly embed real-time messaging into your app without requiring extra effort on the UI.

-This page shows a sample code to add peer-to-peer messaging into your app by using the Agora Chat UI Samples.
+This page shows a sample code to add one on one chat and group chat messaging into your app by using the Agora Chat UI Samples.
 'agora_chat_uikit' currently has 2 modular widget:

 `ChatConversationsView` ChatConversationsView is a conversation information page that displays existing conversation.
 And support for custom avatar and nickname operations.